Updated: Mar 8

 Bach Flower Remedies are very successful at treating aggression, separation anxiety, elimination problems, possessiveness, over-grooming, skin disorders, OCD/stereotypies, fears, and phobias.
 Here are a few case studies that demonstrate the power of Bach Flower Remedies for animals.

 Chaos was a 16-year-old cat who over-groomed her entire life.
 Although her fur was black, her belly and inner thighs were licked clean, revealing her pink skin.
 After a month of taking her remedies, she was still grooming excessively, but less, and there was black peach fuzz growing on her belly and inner thighs.
 After two months, Chaos had a thick black coat covering the previously bare skin.

 A Shiba Inu named Kona developed hot spots that looked so bad, they resembled mange.
 Her owner asked if Bach Flower Remedies could help.
 Within a month of starting her remedies, her condition had improved noticeably.
-By the end of the second month, Kona was almost completely back to normal.
+By the end of the second month, Kona was completely back to normal.

 Jack, a donkey in his late 20s,